Lenyn Sosa Preview, Player Props: White Sox vs. Padres

-On Friday, Lenyn Sosa (.207 batting average in his past 10 games, with two doubles, two walks and an RBI) and the Chicago White Sox face the San Diego Padres, whose starting pitcher will be Nick Martinez.
-First pitch is at 7:40 PM ET.
+Lenyn Sosa -- hitting .207 with two doubles, two walks and an RBI in his past 10 games -- will be in action for the Chicago White Sox versus the San Diego Padres, with Michael Wacha on the hill, on September 30 at 7:10 PM ET.

 Sportsbook Promo Codes